 Take the time to smell the aroma's and try to determine what tasting notes you experience.

-Don't hesitate to tag us on instagram @gustcoffeeroasters and tell us what Gust coffee you use for pour over !
+Don't hesitate to tag us on instagram @gustcoffeeroasters if you're trying out this recipe !